Albert Renger-Patzsch: Biography

 In its sharply focused and matter-of-fact style, his work exemplifies the esthetic of the New Objectivity that flourished in the arts in Germany during the Weimar Republic.
-Like Edward Weston in the United States, Renger-Patzsch believed that the value of photography was in its ability to reproduce the texture of reality, and to represent the essence of an object.
+Like Edward Weston and Berenice Abbott in the United States, Renger-Patzsch believed that the value of photography was in its ability to reproduce the texture of reality, and to represent the essence of an object.
 He wrote: "The secret of a good photograph—which, like a work of art, can have esthetic qualities—is its realism ...
 Let us therefore leave art to artists and endeavor to create, with the means peculiar to photography and without borrowing from art, photographs which will last because of their photographic qualities."

 Among his works of the 1920s are Echeoeria (1922) and Viper's Head (ca. 1925).
 During the 1930s Renger-Patzsch made photographs for industry and advertising.
 His archives were destroyed during the Second World War.
 In 1944 he moved to Wamel, Möhnesee, where he lived the rest of his life.